-At the end of each calendar year the Town Council is required to set its draft priorities and draft budget for the next financial year.
+At the end of each calendar year the Town Council is required to set its priorities and budget for the next financial year.
 It prepares a number of documents which assist with planning for the following financial year and beyond.

 The Direction of Travel consultation is the first stage in Wealden DC’s engagement process and they were keen to hear our views at this early stage so they can understand what is important to the communities including residents, businesses, voluntary organisations and Town and Parish Councils, as well as partner organisations and stakeholders.